mishra-ankit-dev/raspberrypi-PPP/README.md

     sudo crontab - e

-Then select any method (recommended no.2 - nano) and add the following line to the end
+Then select any method (recommended no.2 - nano) and add the following lines to the end

     @reboot /etc/ppp/peers/
     @reboot sudo pon rnet